Enterprize Canada

-Enterprize Canada is a student-run, not-for-profit organization with the focus on promoting entrepreneurship while providing opportunities to young entrepreneurs to grow and develop their ideas.
+Enterprize Canada was a student-run, not-for-profit organization with a focus on promoting entrepreneurship while providing opportunities to young entrepreneurs to grow and develop their ideas.
 Established in 2001 under the leadership of founder Michael Lee and other undergraduate business students from the Sauder School of Business at the University of British Columbia, Enterprize Canada hosts Canada's largest student-run business plan competition and entrepreneurship conference.
-Over 250 student-delegates, industry professionals, and young entrepreneurs from across Canada meet annually in Vancouver, BC in this two-part event.
-While the conference and the business plan competition are the highlight events of the organization, Enterprize Canada hosts and participates in a number of community-based activities through workshops, conferences and social events that connects students in universities across Canada.
+Over 250 student-delegates, industry professionals, and young entrepreneurs from across Canada met annually in Vancouver, BC in this two-part event.
+While the conference and the business plan competition were the highlight events of the organization, Enterprize Canada hosted and participated in a number of community-based activities through workshops, conferences and social events that connects students in universities across Canada.
 Since 2009, Enterprize has also hosted the annual miniEnterprize conference which connects young innovators in across twenty high schools throughout British Columbia.

-Mission

-The mission of Enterprize Canada is to facilitate a world-class forum for some of the brightest young entrepreneurs in the nation by providing a platform to showcase the future of Canadian innovation, as well as connecting young students with the entrepreneurial spirit.
+The group has been inactive since 2014.